aelvan/mailchimp-subscribe-craft/README.md

 Changelog
 ---
+### Version 1.0.1
+ - Fixed missing vendor library.
+ - Fixed bug where not supplying any merge vars would result in an error.
+ - Fixed error message.

 ### Version 1.0.0
  - Refactored alot of code!
  - The plugin is now using the MailChimp API 3.0.